arman-agarwal/Cinemania/README.md

 # Data

-Qur application will support various data types.
+Our application will support various data types.
 Among these, we will be utilizing images to depict the movie thumbnails selected by users.
 Additionally, we will be working with strings, specifically for the title and comments, and integers to represent the star rating.
 The application will also include user data such as usernames, emails.

 # Functionality